Chebyshev polynomials in the complex plane and on the real line: Chebyshev polynomials in the complex plane

 then $U\cap \partial \sfE$ is an analytic arc. \end{theorem}

-A geometric condition which is related to the zero distribution of $T_n^{\sfE}$ can be found in \cite{saff-stylianopoulos15}.
+A geometric condition which is related to the zero distribution of $T_n^{\sfE}$ can be found in~\cite{saff-stylianopoulos15}.
 There they introduce the notion of a \textit{non-convex type singularity}.
+We state a simplified form that follows from their result. \begin{theorem}[Saff \& Stylianopoulos (2015) \cite{saff-stylianopoulos15}] Let \(\sfE\subset \C\) denote a Jordan curve with a non-convex type singularity.
+Then

-One consequence of their result is that if $\sfE$ is a non-convex polygon then $\nu(T_n^{\sfE})\xrightarrow{\ast} \mu_{\sfE}$ as $n\rightarrow \infty$.
-Their result allow for such conclusions for more general sets with an ``inward corner'' as well.
+\end{theorem} One simple example of a Jordan curve with a non-convex type singularity is a non-convex polygon.
+If \(\sfE\) is such a curve then $\nu(T_n^{\sfE})\xrightarrow{\ast} \mu_{\sfE}$ as $n\rightarrow \infty$.
+We refer the reader to \cite[Corollary 2.2]{saff-stylianopoulos15} and the subsequent discussion for an in depth discussion of the implications of their result.